 Wood is one of feng shui's five elements.
+Each element, including wood, needs to be used correctly and balanced throughout the space for the optimal flow of chi energy.
 Maximizing how you use the wood element in design can improve the chi in your home or workspace.

 Attributes of Wood Element in Feng Shui